manojaiworkshop/DatacenterMonitoring/PROJECT_SUMMARY.md

-# 🎉 Dual Terminal App - Project Summary
+# 🎉 Data Center Monitoring App - Project Summary

 ## ✅ What Has Been Created

-I've successfully analyzed your requirements and created a **complete full-stack dual terminal application** with the following structure:
+I've successfully analyzed your requirements and created a **complete full-stack Data Center Monitoring application** with the following structure:

 ### 🏗️ Architecture